dgzlopes/minit-go/README.md

 # minit-go

 > **NOTE:** You don't want to use this library.
-Should should probably be using [OpenTelemetry](https://opentelemetry.io/).
+You should probably be using [OpenTelemetry](https://opentelemetry.io/).

-Minit is minimal tracing library for Go.
+Minit is a minimal tracing library for Go.
 When I say minimal, I mean it.
-It's less than 250 lines of code, and, ss you can expect, it's not very featureful.
+It's less than 250 lines of code, and, as you can expect, it doesn't have many features.
 For example, it only supports exporting spans to an OpenTelemetry-compatible collector, doesn't support sampling, etc.

 Also, Minit isn't what you are looking for if you want to do actual distributed tracing.
 The bits/helpers required to inject and extract trace context in different protocols are missing.

-Truth to be said: Because it's so small, it's easy to understand and modify.
-So, technically, you could build the fancy features on top of it.
-It's also pretty easy to use in simple applications.
+Truth to be said: Because it's so tiny, it's easy to understand and modify.

+So, you could build the fancy features on top of it.
+It's also easy to use in simple applications.

 ## Installation